Peter Knobler: Writing

-His magazine work has appeared in The Daily Beast, Sports Illustrated, More, Rolling Stone, and The New York Times sports and Guest Essay pages, and been collected in The Bob Dylan Companion, Racing in the Streets: The Bruce Springsteen Reader, and The Subway Series Reader.
+His magazine work has appeared in The Daily Beast, Sports Illustrated, More, Rolling Stone, and The New York Times sports and Guest Essay pages, and been collected in The Bob Dylan Companion, Racing in the Streets: The Bruce Springsteen Reader and The Subway Series Reader.

 His piece "Dancing in the Dark," about Alzheimer's disease, klezmer music, and his mother, was published by the New England Review.
 His autobiographical piece examining implicit bias, "Walking While White," was published by the Fortnightly Review, as was his first piece of published fiction, the short story "The Right Side of the Diamond".

+Songwriting

 Knobler has co-written songs with Chris Hillman, Steve Miller, Freedy Johnston, and the E Street Band's Garry Tallent.
-His songs have been recorded on Hillman's solo albums, by McGuinn, Clark & Hillman, and the Desert Rose Band.
+His songs have been recorded on Hillman's solo albums, by McGuinn, Clark & Hillman and the Desert Rose Band.
 The Hillman-Knobler song "Running the Roadblocks" reached the Billboard Hot Country Singles chart.
 The title song of the Oak Ridge Boys' Step on Out album was a Hillman-Knobler composition.

+Screenwriting

 Knobler received a 2008-2009 Sports Emmy Award nomination for his work on the program Baseball's Golden Age.
 He has written championship films for the National Basketball Association and the United States Tennis Association.